udexon/Metashellet/README.md

 We shall demonstrate that how a Phos Metashellet written in Python can extend the functionalities of turtle graphics into something more ambitious, while keeping the programming language to be no more complicated than Microsoft Excel.

-So this will be is one of the first few simple steps in our journey .... to ultimately unifying programming and mathematics with Phos Metashellet.
+So this will be is one of the first few simple steps in our journey .... to ultimately unify programming and mathematics with Phos Metashellet.

 https://github.com/udexon/Metashellet/blob/master/turtle1.py